Terrence F. Cavanaugh

 In private practice, Professor Cavanaugh was a general practitioner in Ann Arbor, Michigan, 1978-1995, focusing on the areas of criminal defense, family law litigation, business planning, and commercial and residential real estate.
 Before entering the profession of law, he served as a math and science teacher for Livonia Public Schools, then as a math teacher for Ann Arbor Public Schools.

-Professor Cavanaugh teaches as part of the Sixty Plus Inc., Elderlaw Clinic faculty.
-He also teaches Wills/Estates/Trusts and supervises several student externships and the Washtenaw County Public Defender Clinic.
+Professor Cavanaugh has taught as part of the Sixty Plus Inc., Elderlaw Clinic faculty.
+He also has taught Wills/Estates/Trusts, Equity and Remedies, and Criminal Law, and supervised many externships.
+He has taught and supervised the Washtenaw County Public Defender Clinic for many years.

-In 2003, Professor Cavanaugh taught Equity and Remedies in Melbourne, Australia as Australian Study Program Director.
-He will teach the class again in 2006 in the Study Abroad Program's Christchurch, New Zealand location.
-Professor Cavanaugh is also faculty adviser for the Thomas M. Cooley Journal of Practical and Clinical Law.
+In 2003, 2006, 2013 and 2014 Professor Cavanaugh served as co-Director of Cooley’s Australia/New Zealand Foreign Study Program.
+Professor Cavanaugh has been a faculty adviser for the Thomas M. Cooley Journal of Practical and Clinical Law.
 He was a co-winner of the Beattie Award for Excellence in Teaching in 2004.
+He is currently also designated as a Distinguished Visiting Professor.

 Cavanaugh, Terrence F., "Governmental Land Boundaries in Michigan," 4 TM COOLEY J OF PRAC 7 CLINICAL L 251 (2001).